2Kelvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-- Script betty switches the user to betty
+- Script 0 switches the user to betty
+- Script 1 prints the current user